 Endo-ERN Special Collection

 Endocrine Connections is excited to announce that it is publishing a new special collection in collaboration with the European Reference Network on Rare Endocrine Conditions (Endo-ERN).
-The collection forms part of the Network's 5th year celebrations which are running throughout 2022.
+The collection forms part of the Network's 5th year celebrations.
 All articles included in the collection are open access, making them freely available to access online.

 The articles in the collection focus on topical issues including patient transition from paediatric services, genetic testing, virtual consultations and tools to improve healthcare for patients with rare endocrine diseases.